 “Penetration of the cornea is very painful,” RSPCA South Australia head vet Brad says.
 “Immediate treatment would have minimised suffering, and not to seek it is a failure of moral responsibilities of pet ownership.”

-Thanks to supporters like you, Cherry received the surgery and care she desperately needed, along with the nutrition that every growing kitten needs.
+Thankfully, Cherry could receive the surgery and care she desperately needed, along with the nutrition that every growing kitten needs.

 You’ll be touched to know that Cherry recovered at RSPCA Lonsdale and was adopted into a new loving family 26 days later.